bruno222/reactnative-twilio-taskrouter.js/README.md

 npm install
 npm run build:dev
-copy manually for now (urgh!) the dist/index.window.js and put in your React Native project. copy manually for now (urgh!) the dist/types.d.ts and and put on the same folder as index.window.js, also renaming to index.window.d.ts
+copy manually for now (urgh!) the dist/index.window.js and put in your React Native project. copy manually for now (urgh!) the dist/types.d.ts and and put on the same folder as index.window.js, also renaming it to index.window.d.ts
 ```

 Then on ReactNative project, you do something like: